HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 Decreased processing requirements on user devices possibly result in lower energy consumption.
 Faster load times, potentially reducing user wait time and associated energy consumption.

 When implementing image optimization, balance file size reduction with maintaining necessary quality.
 Utilize modern formats, responsive loading techniques, and appropriate compression levels.
-For detailed performance implications and technical implementations of image optimization strategies, refer to our <a hreflang="en" href="./performance">Performance chapter</a>.
+For detailed performance implications and technical implementations of image optimization strategies, refer to our [Performance chapter](./performance).

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 2.15</a>.